OnionDev1885/slash-command-handler-template-djs-v13/README.md

 - Rename example.env to .env (if using replit, then use Replit Environment Variables)
 - Install everything by running `npm i` in terminal.
 - Start the project by running `npm run dev` in the terminal!

+# Requirements
+- Nodejs 16.6 or higher
+- Discord.js v13 or higher

 # Notes
 - If you have a testing bot, then use `guild` commands!